peteS-UK/emotiva/README.md

-# Home Assistant to Emotiva Processor service
+# Home Assistant to Emotiva Processor Media Player

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-This custom component provides 3 services to Home Assistant to allow for integration with Emotiva XMC-1.
+This custom component implements a media player entity for Home Assistant to allow for integration with Emotiva processors, tested with the XMC-1.
 Given that the Emotiva API is common across XMC-1, XMC-2 and RMC-1 is largely common, it should work across these processors as well, but this is untested.

+Doc WIP

 The discover service discovers processors on the local subnet and creates an entity called "emotiva_xmc.processor" and populates a number of attributes on thi entity.
 The updates_states service polls the processor for current status volume, power, formats etc..
 The send_command allows you to send commands to the processor to update volume, mute, power, input etc..

 ## Installation